Real Talk: Beauty Gurus Should Not Be Playing Doctor

 - Other ingredients: Microcrystalline cellulose, vegetable capsule (hydropropl methylcellulose), silicon dioxide, vegetable magnesium stearate

-Did you click through those?
+Did you click through those and check here?
 I did, obviously, and found out I should definitely ask my doctor if were hypothetically going to use the product.
 Several of the ingredients are contraindicated for thyroid disorders & asthma, or could interfere with bloodwork.
 Others could increase the side effects of prescription medications I take.
 Of course, that’s a sample size of one, so what’s out for me might be just fine (or even helpful) for someone else.
 Which is exactly my point – each person needs to work with their own medical professionals to determine that, and it’s irresponsible to peddle them as ‘beauty pills’.

 I want to talk a little bit about the mystery trademarked ingredient in there too – Ceramide-RX.
 Ceramides are a pretty popular ingredient in topical skincare for improving barrier function.
 I haven’t done a ton of research into whether taking them orally is effective, though a quick scan through PubMed articles seems like they might be.
 No, the part I’m interested in is the trademark-holder: Inside Out Beauty Labs, LLC.
 According to a California Business Search, the LLC is registered to James & Tatiana Westbrook.
 Hmmmm.
 Maybe there’s some financial benefit to holding the trademark for an ingredient under a different business name.
 The cynic in me feels like it’s a ploy make people think the vitamin was formulated by someone with actual expertise, and/or they want to differentiate it from the gazillion other hair/skin/nails vitamins on the market (which seems more likely).
 Either way, I’m skeptical that it’s any more effective than anything else out there, though I’ll admit pink beauty pills sure would look nice in a shelfie pic on instagram.